Are you ready to head out to the islands??

 This recipe has wonderful flavours straight from the Caribbean islands.
 The fish used in this recipe is tilapia and up until this recipe, I was never a fan of this kind of fish.
 I loved the dish and this kind of fish was the perfect choice to be matched with the spices and fruity salsa.
 Tilapia is a very mild fish that picks up the flavours of the Island Spice Rub nicely.

-The recipe for the Island Spice Rub is found here.
-The spice blend gives the fish a medium amount of heat, which is offset by the bright and fruity pineapple coconut salsa.j
+The spicy jerk flavour notes in the grilled tilapia are perfectly balanced with the bright a fruity flavour in the salsa.
+The spice blend gives the fish a medium amount of heat, which is offset by the bright and fruity pineapple coconut salsa.

 - 4 tilapia filets

 - 4 tbsp Island Spice Rub

 - 1 pineapple , cored, peeled and diced